Michael Costello (fashion designer): Career

 Costello started designing clothes at the age of two by drawing dresses on his bedroom walls.
 At the age of 15, he opened his first store at 286 North Palm Canyon Drive in Palm Springs.
 It was at his first store in Palm Springs where Costello started making custom pieces for celebrities including Céline Dion, Jennifer Lopez, Toni Braxton, Barry Manilow, Suzanne Somers, Faye Dunaway, Florence Henderson, and more.
 Costello made headlines for designing a matching hat and dress for rapper Cardi B for Paris Fashion Week.
 Kylie Jenner wore one of his dresses for her birthday magazine cover and Costello has partied with Lady Gaga.
+In 2015, Nicki Minaj wore one of his dresses at the American Music Awards.
 He collaborated with Essie nail polish and designed his own lipstick and eyeshadow shades for Inglot Cosmetics.

 Project Runway

 In 2010, Costello appeared on the 8th season of Project Runway.
 Costello placed 4th place, and became best friends with fellow contestant Mondo Guerra.
-In 2012, Costello competed as part of Project Runway All Stars and finished as the 2nd runner up.
+In 2012, Costello competed as part of Project Runway All Stars and finished as the 1st runner up to Guerra.